hypertexthero/hypertexthero.com/readme.md

 ## Things to do

+- **Combine a static generator with this application so we are serving static HTML files from disk on server and Markdown and HTML columns in database.**
+    - Current command to deploy is `wget -m http://127.0.0.1:8000 --delete-after` then git push/pull or ftp drag-and-drop
 - Set up [Fabric](http://docs.fabfile.org/en/1.6/tutorial.html) script for deployment.
 - Set up [SSL for privacy](https://www.tbray.org/ongoing/When/201x/2012/12/02/HTTPS).
 - Set up own instance of nginx?